wowsiddanth/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* manpower and administrative personnel of student organisations.
+* manpower and administrative personnel of NUS student organisations.
-* has a need to manage a significant number of NUS undergraduate students attendance information.
+* has a need to manage the attendance of a significant number of students in their organisation.
-* needs an app to collate NUS student events and their corresponding manpower information in one place.
+* needs an app to collate their organisation's events and their corresponding manpower/participants information in one place.
-* prefer desktop apps over other types.
+* prefers desktop apps over other types.
-* can type fast.
-* prefers typing to mouse interactions.
+* can type fast and prefers typing to mouse interactions.
 * is reasonably comfortable using CLI apps.

 **Value proposition**:

-* able to store NUS undergraduate student information.
+* able to store information of students in an NUS student organisation.
-* create and track attendance for NUS student events.
+* create and track attendance for the organisation's events.
 * manage attendance more efficiently and faster than a typical mouse/GUI driven app.
-* automates a bulk of attendance management processes.
+* automates the extraction of the contact details (like email) of an event's participants.

 ### User stories